 Foodies, listen up.
 This festival in Kingston features the different foods you can find in Jamaica, from seafood and Asian food to street food.

 At the beginning of November, the festival has food for every palate.

 The highly anticipated week of new menu items and restaurant discounts all across the island is here.
 Restaurant Week is a great time to take the family out and experience somewhere new.

 The event’s 15th year includes 104 participating restaurants offering signature dishes and pre-selected three-course meals for a special rate.
 Don’t miss this chance to taste the best of Jamaica!

 NyamJam Food and Music Festival

-Enjoy food from world-renowned local and international chefs at this festival known as literally Eat and Music in Jamaican.
-It’s held in mid-November on James Bond Beach.
+Enjoy food from world-renowned local and international chefs at this festival known as Eat and Music in Jamaican and held in mid-November on James Bond Beach.

-This exciting music festival began in 1978 and has been operating off and on since.
-In 2020 they offered a virtual event, and they’ll likely have this option again this year so that you can enjoy Jamaica’s phenomenal music scene.
+This exciting music festival began in 1978 and had been operating off and on since.
+In 2020 offered a virtual event; you are likely to have this option again this year to enjoy Jamaica’s phenomenal music scene.

 The Collection Moda

 Fashion lovers, this is for you.
 Local and international designers and artisans showcase and promote their work on November’s second or third weekend.
 Located in Kingston, it’s a great way to shop locally and have fun at the runway show.